Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: User Study

 \subsubsection{Design of Control Condition}

 We implemented a control condition adapted from a prior cognitive restructuring system \cite{sharma2023cognitive, sharma2024facilitating}, representing a strong, well-established LLM-based approach.
-This control was chosen because it reflects a widely used and empirically validated form of CBT support, providing a realistic and competitive control rather than a minimal comparison.
+This control was chosen because it reflects a widely used and empirically validated form of CBT support.
+It has been deployed at scale through a national mental health nonprofit (Mental Health America) with positive mental health outcomes \cite{sharma2023cognitive, sharma2024facilitating}.
 It follows a three-stage workflow: describing the context, identifying thinking traps, and writing a reframed thought.
 For thinking trap identification, a fine-tuned language model ranked 13 predefined traps and presented likelihood estimates, from which participants could select up to three.
 For reframing, the system used retrieval-enhanced in-context generation to produce candidate reframes that participants could select, revise, or replace.
 This interaction structure was preserved using GPT-4.1.
 The two conditions differ along multiple dimensions, including the range of intervention strategies, the use of multimodal interaction elements, and the ability to dynamically construct interaction sequences.
 The study therefore evaluates the combined effect of these design choices as opposed to isolating any single component.
 Additional technical details about the control can be found in prior works \cite{sharma2023cognitive, sharma2024facilitating}.